jelena-tica/TIGER/README.md

 you can use to test your installation.
 This data is aligned with Eland, the non-reference mobile element calls come from a modified version of `TEA (Lee et al., Science, 2012)` and the translocation calls from `Delly v0.0.11 - jumpy_v0.0.11 (Rausch et al., Bioinformatics, 2012)`.
 You still need the reference genome FASTA file for orangutan, which can be downloaded from the [UCSC Genome Browser](http://hgdownload.soe.ucsc.edu/goldenPath/ponAbe2/bigZips/).
+It is recommended to run it on 20-30x sequencing coverage data, as it is currently extensively tested  and used only on such data.

 Then call TIGER like this (and replace `<ponAbe2>` with the Orangutan genome):